 - 5.1 Registered teams must send one Written Submission for the Applicant and one Written Submission for the Respondent (two separate Written Submissions in total).
-Guidelines for WS can be found inAppendix Con the website. - 5.2 The WS have to be submitted as electronic copies only in word document format.
+Guidelines for WS can be found in Appendix C on the website. - 5.2 The WS have to be submitted as electronic copies only in word document format.
 The "protect document" function may be used.

-The title of this electronic document shall include the party and team number. (e.g. LOS-MCC\Team001\ApplicantWS\2017.doc) - 5.3 If a team does not send in their WS within the deadline, penalty points will be given.
-If they are not sent in maximum four (4) days after the deadline, the team will be disqualified. - 5.4 Any modification of the WS after submitting them to ABOS is not permitted. - 5.5 ABOS will own the copyright on the WS after submitted. - 5.6 The Academic Board and ABOS will in cooperation with the selected judges score and overview the WS.
-Each of the WS shall be assessed by a maximum of two(2) judges. - 5.7 The WS will be scored on the following criteria: - 1) Analysis of the legal issues, 60%;
+The title of this electronic document shall include the party and team number. (e.g. LOS-MCC\Team001\Applicant WS\2018.doc) - 5.3 If a team does not send in their WS within the deadline, penalty points will be given.
+If they are not sent in maximum four (4) days after the deadline, the team will be disqualified. - 5.4 Any modification of the WS after submitting them to ABOS is not permitted. - 5.5 ABOS will own the copyright on the WS after submitted. - 5.6 The Academic Board and ABOS will overview and score the WS in cooperation with the selected judges.
+Each of the WS shall be assessed by a maximum of two (2) judges. - 5.7 The WS will be scored on the following criteria: - 1) Analysis of the legal issues, 60%; - 2) Argumentation and writing style, 40%.

-- 2) Argumentation and writing style, 40%. - 5.8 The maximum score is fifty (50) points per WS. - 5.9 50% of the total scores of both WS will be used for the team ranking. - 5.10 The penalty system can be found in Appendix E. - 5.11The final scores will be published after the Final Oral Round has been concluded.
+- 5.8 The maximum score is fifty (50) points per WS. - 5.9 50% of the total scores of both WS will be used for the team ranking.5.10 The penalty system can be found in Appendix E. - 5.11 The final scores will be published after the Final Oral Round has been concluded.